Internet-Draft SPICE SD-CWT November 2024

 When the Holder wants to send an SD-CWT and disclose none, some, or all of the redacted values, it makes a list of the values to disclose and puts them in sd_claims in the unprotected header.

-For example, Alice decides to disclosure to a verifier the age_at_least_18 claim (true), the region claim (California), and the other element in the swversion array (4.1.7).
+For example, Alice decides to disclose to a verifier the inspector_license_number claim (ABCD-123456), the region claim (California), and the earliest date element in the inspection_dates array (7-Feb-2019).

 / sd_claims / 17 : /just the disclosures chosen by the Holder/